MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manage-your-device/RemoteDisplay.md

 1. Ensure that your IoT Core device and development computer are on the same network and n a secure environment.

-    One method is to connect your device directly to your laptop using a USB Ethernet adapter which supports automatic crossover.
+    One method is to connect your device directly to your laptop using a USB Ethernet adapter, which supports automatic crossover.

 1. Turn on the remote display functionality on your Windows 10 IoT Core device.